 As a consequence, it is not beyond the realms of possibility that they could match or even better that available via an independent insurance broker.
 You will also find that many tied insurance brokers specialise in particular areas, in which they can be even more competitive.

 Yes.
 There is a tendency to consider life insurance and additional investments in isolation.
 However, what could be more important than providing for your loved ones in the event of your death?
-There are ways and means of using life insurance too, for example, cover potential mortgage liabilities.
+There are ways and means of using life insurance too, for example, to cover potential mortgage liabilities.

 It may be that as the main earner in the household; your loved ones would find it difficult if not impossible, to cover regular payments.
 There’s also the issue of providing financial support for your family in the short, medium and longer-term after your demise.